shaunpersad/api-foundation/readme.md

     ```

     Of this list, the Grant Types you wish to support may be defined in the config file.
 To add additional Grant Types,
-    you will need to extend the ApiFoundationServiceProvider and override the `getAllGrantTypes()` method.
+    you will need to override the `oauth2_grant_types` binding by defining your own binding with the same key.
 * `client_secret` - should only be present if your app uses one.
 Apps should not use Client Secrets if it can be exposed publicly.
 If a Client Secret is used, it must be present and must be either in the body of the request or in the Authorize HTTP Header (Http Basic).

 ### The Redirect endpoint